-“We believe in global cooperation to fight climate change, and this fund is our commitment to lead by example,” said Dr. Sultan Al Jaber, UAE’s Minister of Industry and Advanced Technology.
+“We believe in global cooperation to fight climate change, and this fund is our commitment to lead by example,” stated Dr. Sultan Al Jaber, UAE’s Minister of Industry and Advanced Technology.

 - Solar and wind energy projects in Africa and Asia